kevinsunsh/Alembic/README.md

 ========

 A scons (http://www.scons.org/) build script is provided.
 Alembic depends on
+* A static build of IlmBase (http://www.openexr.com/downloads.html), version 2.2.0 or higher.
 * A static build of boost (http://www.boost.org/), version 1.55 or higher.
 * A static build of zlib (http://www.zlib.net/), version 1.2.8 or higher.
 * A static build of hdf5 (http://www.hdfgroup.org/HDF5/), version 1.8.7 or higher.